OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 Consider the following case of one target variable ($Y$) and one covariate variable ($X$).
-Assuming that the two are correlated linearly (i.e. $Y = b_0 + b_1 \cdot X$), one can easily prove that the optimal experimental design is to (a) determine min and max of $X$, the put half of the point at $X_{min}$ and the other half at $X_{max}$ [@Hengl2004AJSR].
+Assuming that the two are correlated linearly (i.e. $Y = b_0 + b_1 \cdot X$), one can easily prove that the optimal experimental design is to: (a) determine min and max of $X$, then put half of the point at $X_{min}$ and the other half at $X_{max}$ [@Hengl2004AJSR].
 This design is called the **[D1 optimal design](https://en.wikipedia.org/wiki/Optimal_design#D-optimality)** and indeed it looks relatively simple to implement.
 The problem is that it is the optimal design ONLY if the relationship between $Y$ and $X$ is perfectly linear.
-If the relationship is maybe close to quadratic than the D1 design is much worse than the D2 design.
+If the relationship is maybe close to quadratic than the D1 design is much worse than for example the D2 design [@Hengl2004AJSR].

 <div class="figure" style="text-align: center">
 <img src="./img/Fig_D1_design_scheme.jpg" alt="Example of D1 design: (left) D1 design in 2D feature space, (right) D1 design is optimal only for linear model, if the model is curvilinear, it is in fact the worse design than simple random sampling." width="90%" />